NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

         neurodata_type_inc: Optional neurodata_type the group should inherit from
         quantity: Optional quantity identifier for the group (default=1).
         linkable: Boolean indicating whether the group is linkable (default=True)
-        dtype: Required string describing the data type of the dataset
+        dtype: Optional string describing the data type of the dataset
         dims: Optional list describing the names of the dimensions of the dataset
-        shape: Optional list describing the shape (or possibel shapes) of the dataset
+        shape: Optional list describing the shape (or possible shapes) of the dataset
+        value: Optional to fix value of dataset
+        default_value: Optional to set a default value for the dataset
         attributes: Optional list of attribute specifications describing the attributes of the group

 The specification of datasets looks quite similar to attributes and groups.
 Similar to